 Move forward "n" units of time.
 Move backward "n" units of time.
 Spin to the right for "n" units of time.
 Spin to the left for "n" units of time.
 Default motor speed for FD,BK,RT & LT.
 Helf motor speed.
 Turn off L.E.D. eyes for "n" units of time.
 Turn on L.E.D. eyes for "n" units of time.
 Stop everything and wait for "n" units of time.
 Stop everything and wait for "Sens" to be triggered before continuing with the PERSONALITY PROGRAM.
 Any number between "n1" and "n2".
 Turn on sound "n1" for "n2" units of time.
 Sound "n1" will rise/fall to "n2" in predefined steps.
 Count the number of times that "Sens" is triggered.
-IF "Sens" COUNT = "n1" - "Subname" Once "Sens" has been triggered "n1" times goto "Sub" > "n1" - "line number" or line number.
+Once "Sens" has been triggered "n1" times goto "Sub" or line number.
 Mathematical expressions CAN be used.

-Go from current line number to "line number" or SUB "subname""n" times before continuing with the program.
+"subname""n" times before continuing with the program.
 Sets the number (1-255) that triggers the light or sound sensors.
 I is least sensitive, 255 is the most.
 This will reset ANDY's sensors in a program.
 Used to END a subroutine and to END the main program.
-Gives ANDY control to a joystick in port1, stopped with joystick button (same as STCK on command line).
+Gives ANDY control to a joystick in port1, stopped with Joystick button (same as STCK on command line).